Warning!

 Use the tool below to show estimated errors for the BGS Global Geomagnetic Model (BGGM) for a given set of coordinates and date.
 These are split into ISCWSA G and R for Global and Random errors which determine error propagation in industry models.
 Further upgrades to ISCWSA revision 5, accounting for correlated and uncorrelated errors, can be requested at contacts below.

 Either enter the geodetic latitude and longitude or simply click on the map.
-The date and depth may also be set.
+The expected drilling date may also be set.

 Legend